Markets 2021: Stocks soar, IPOs explode, crypto goes wild

 BONDED RETURNS

-The U.S. economy grew strongly this year, and inflation jumped enough to jolt shoppers across the country.
-Usually such things send bond prices tumbling and, in turn, their yields soaring.
-But that didn’t happen in 2021.
-Yields did rise through the year, and they to be sure left investors with losses in what’s supposed to be the safe part of their portfolios.
-The largest bond fund lost 1.4% as of Dec.
-13, on track for its worst yearly performance in eight.

-But yields remain low relative to history.
+Bond prices fell and, in turn, their yields rose this year, but not as much as one might expect with the economy growing and inflation jumping.
+Still, yields remain low relative to history.
 The yield on the 10-year Treasury, for example, is still below where it was in the spring.
 That could be a product of expectations for inflation to eventually fall and for the economy to moderate its growth too.
-Low bond yields have been one of the main reason that stock prices have surged so high: With bonds paying so little, there’s a widespread belief on Wall Street that there is no alternative to buying stocks.
+Low bond yields have been one of the main reasons that stock prices have surged so high: With bonds paying so little, there’s a widespread belief on Wall Street that there is no alternative to buying stocks.

 BATTERY POWERS